carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 Its main task is clustering protein and nucleotide sequences in homologous (possibly orthologous) groups.
 This software identifies orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.
 The definition of pan- and core-genomes by Get_Homologues is done by calculation of overlapping sets of proteins.
 It is maintained by Bruno Contreras-Moreira and Pablo Vinuesa.

-GET_HOMOLOGUES supports three sequence-clustering methods; bidirectional best-hit (BDBH), OrthoMCL (OMCL) or COGtriangles clustering algorithms (COG).
+GET_HOMOLOGUES supports three sequence-clustering methods; bidirectional best-hit (BDBH), OrthoMCL (OMCL) or COGtriangles clustering algorithms.

 |    	Method   		 |                           	Definition                         		 |
 |:---------------------:    |:---------------------------------------------------------------------:    |